folio-org/folio-org.github.io/guides/commence-a-module.md

 See the "[i18n best practices](https://github.com/folio-org/stripes/blob/master/doc/i18n.md)" internationalization and localization documentation, and facilities provided by Stripes Core.

 As explained there, the `en.json` file provides the default keys and strings.
+There is no need for other placeholder files.
 The files for other languages are automatically generated and merged by Lokalise, with the assistance of human translators.